HIT-radix/booking_system/README.md

         Expression("ENTIRE_WORKTOP")
     ;

-A `ReservationRefundEvent` event is issued.
+A `ReservationRefundEvent` event is issued and the Reservation NFT is burned.

 ## Payment